 - 1/2 teaspoon vanilla 2.10 grams

-- 3 hard boiled egg yolks - cold well mashed with a fork ***
+- 3 hard boiled egg yolks (just the yolks)

-In a food processor whisk together flour, sugar, salt and potato flour, then add cold butter and vanilla, pulse a few times to mix, add egg yolks and pulse until almost combined, move to a lightly floured flat surface and knead gently until combined.
-Wrap in plastic wrap or parchment paper and refrigerate for at least an hour or even overnight.
+In a food processor whisk together flour, sugar, salt, corn starch and zest, then add cold butter and vanilla, pulse a few times to mix, add egg yolks and pulse until almost combined, move to a lightly floured flat surface and knead gently until combined.
+Wrap in plastic wrap or parchment paper and refrigerate for at least an hour or two or even overnight.

-Remove dough from fridge, on a lightly floured flat surface, start with rolling out half the dough to 1 centimeter thickness and cut with a small to medium size flour cookie cutter, using a straw or any small round hole cutter, cut a hole in the middle of the flower.
-Place cut out flowers on parchment paper lined cookie sheets and bake for approximately 13-15 minutes (depending on size), cookies should not brown.
-Let cookies rest 5 minutes then move to wire racks, let cool and then dust with powdered sugar.
+Remove dough from fridge, on a lightly floured flat surface, start with rolling out half the dough to 1 centimeter thickness and cut with a small to medium size flower cookie cutter, using a straw or any small round hole cutter**, cut a hole in the middle of the flower.
+Place cut out flowers on prepared cookie sheets and bake for approximately 12 -14 minutes, cookies should not brown.
+Let cookies rest 5 minutes then move to wire racks to cool, then dust with powdered sugar.
 Enjoy!